kda2495/IPA_Downloader/README_EN.md

 * Purchase error: app not found - App purchase failed because the app has been removed from the App Store;
 * Purchase error: item is temporarily unavailable - The app was not previously purchased on this Apple ID, the purchase failed because the app has been removed from the App Store;
 * No device found - Device not found.
 Make sure the AppleMobileDeviceSupport64 driver is installed (relevant for Windows);
-* WARNING: could not locate Payload/App.app/SC_Info/App.sinf in archive! - Application signature not found in the installed ipa file.
+* WARNING: could not locate Payload/App.app/SC_Info/App.sinf in archive! - App signature not found in the installed ipa file.

 ## Troubleshooting:
 #### Provide the following information: